Raif Hiemisch/Getty Images

 McBride says many credit unions have some flexibility in how much they charge, and many of them aim to keep costs low for their members.
 For example, McBride says credit unions may eliminate products or services to cut costs rather than add fees.

 That flexibility adds up to some big savings.
-Keefe says credit union members across the country saved a total of nearly $6.3 billion in 2011 by doing business at a credit union instead of a bank.
+The 2015 CUNA Membership Benefits Report estimates that credit union members across the country saved nearly $8.5 billion during the 12 months ending in September 2015 by doing business at a credit union instead of a bank.

 Con: Those fees are rising.